mouton5000/TuringMachinesEditor/README.md

 ![Edit graph mode](https://raw.githubusercontent.com/mouton5000/TuringMachinesEditor/master/doc/quickstart12.png)

 You can now click three time on the white screen to add three nodes A, B and C. You can drag and drop the nodes to move them.
-If you added a fourth node by accident, you can ignore it for now.
+If you add other nodes by accident, you can ignore them for now, we will remove them later.

 ![Click on the white screen to add nodes](https://raw.githubusercontent.com/mouton5000/TuringMachinesEditor/master/doc/quickstart13.png)